xcart/xcart-docs/_pages/kb_en/general_setup/setting_up_seo-friendly_urls.md

 ### Configuration for X-Cart 5.3.2 and later

-Starting from X-Cart 5.3.2, configuration has to be changed to accept dots(.) in url path.
+Starting from X-Cart 5.3.2, configuration has to be changed to accept dots(.) in the url path.

 ```php
 ## Example nginx configuration (X-Cart 5.3.2+)